ItzELECTR0/TTMS/README.md

 <br> It's purpose is to deal with the burnout caused by **[TWAOS](https://github.com/ItzELECTR0/TWAOS)** by being on much smaller scale

 ## THE PREMISE
 The sun has vanished.
 The cause is unknown.
+The earth is now floating in nothingness.
 <br>The moon shines during the day, nothing lights up the night.
 <br>Can you **survive** in a **frozen** wasteland?